A house with a pool is a luxury we cannot rave enough about!

 Now, we come to the waterline tile.
 Experienced technicians install them around the pool’s perimeter to give the area a luminous look and reduce the chances of calcium buildup.
 Also, it prevents pollen and other materials that go into the pool from creating a white line around it and permanently damaging the surface.

-After installing coping and waterline tile, the builders install any water features that you might’ve specified to them.
+After installing coping and waterline tile, the builders install any water features you might’ve specified.
 These include jets, wall sprays, fountains, etc. Also, if you have opted for a landscape design, this will begin to happen at this stage.

 Step 8: Check Plumbing Lines